On the Generalization and Approximation Capacities of Neural Controlled Differential Equations: Related works

 We refer to Appendix \ref{appendix:rs_integral} for a formal definition.
 As for neural ODEs, the terminal value of this NCDE is then used for classification or regression.
 Other methods for learning from irregular time series include Gaussian Processes \citep{li2016scalable} and the signature transform \citep{chevyrev2016primer, fermanian2021embedding, bleistein2023learning}.

-\paragraph{Generalization Bounds.} The generalization capacities of recurrent networks have been studied since the end of the 1990s, mainly through bounding their VC dimension \citep{dasgupta1995sample, koiran1998vapnik}. \citet{bartlett2017spectrally} sparked a line of research connecting the Lipschitz constant of neural networks to their generalization capacities. \citet{chen2019generalization} leverage this technique to derive generalization bounds for RNN, LSTM and GRU. \citet{fermanian2021framing} also obtain generalization bounds for RNN and a particular class of NCDE.
+\paragraph{Generalization Bounds.} The generalization capacities of recurrent networks have been studied since the end of the 1990s, mainly through bounding their VC dimension \citep{dasgupta1995sample, koiran1998vapnik}. \citet{bartlett2017spectrally} sparked a line of research connecting the Lipschitz constant of neural networks to their generalization capacities. \citet{chen2020generalization} leverage this technique to derive generalization bounds for RNN, LSTM and GRU. \citet{fermanian2021framing} also obtain generalization bounds for RNN and a particular class of NCDE.
 However, they crucially impose restrictive regularity conditions which then allow for linearization of the NCDE in the signature space.
 Generalization bounds are then derived using kernel learning theory. \citet{hanson2022fitting} consider an encoder-decoder setup involving excess risk bounds on neural ODEs.
 Closest to our work is the recent work of \citet{marion2023generalization}, which leverages similar tools to study the generalization capacities of a particular class of neural ODE and deep ResNets.
 Our work is the first one analysing NCDEs.
 Recent related work is summarized in Table \ref{table:related_work}, and a detailed comparison between ResNets and NCDEs is given in Appendix \ref{appendix:resnet_vs_ncde} - see also Figure \ref{fig:resnet_vs_ncde} for an illustration.
+We refer to Appendix \ref{appendix:earlier_work_chen} and \ref{appendix:earlier_work_golovitch} for a detailed comparison with \cite{golowich2018size} and \cite{chen2020generalization}.

 \paragraph{Approximation Bounds.} The approximation capacities of neural ODEs have notably been studied by \cite{zhang2020approximation} and \cite{ruiz2023neural}.
 In their seminal work on NCDE, \cite{kidger2020neural} show that their are dense in the space of continuous functions acting on time series.
 In contrast to this work, we provide a precise decomposition of the approximation error when the outcome is generated by an unknown controlled dynamical system.